dsenda/Smiles/Readme.md

 # Midterm1
 This folder contains all the finalized codes inside.
 The Midterm1 folder also contains the pdf file **(Senda_Midterm1_documentation)** that documents the c code including screenshots.

+# DA4a
+This folder contains all the finalized codes inside.
+The DA4a folder also contains the word file **(Senda_DA4a_documentation)** that documents the c code including screenshots.